 11.1 Enforcement

-§ 300-14.1 Building Inspector and/or Zoning Enforcement Officer.

 [Amended 4-28-2014ATM by Art.
 33]

-It shall be the duty of the Board of Selectmen, which may appoint agents, the Building Inspector and Zoning Enforcement Officer, to administer and enforce the provisions of this Bylaw.
+It shall be the duty of the Board of Selectmen, which may appoint agents, the Building Commissioner and Zoning Enforcement Officer, to administer and enforce the provisions of this Bylaw.

-§ 300-14.7 Violations and penalties.
+§ 300-11.1.2Violations and penalties.

 [Amended 4-28-2014ATM by Art.
 33]

-A. The Building Inspectors or Zoning Enforcement Officers shall serve a notice of "violation and order" to any owner or person responsible for any violation of the provisions of the Bylaw or violation of any approved plan, information or certificate issued under the provisions of this Bylaw.
-Such order shall direct the discontinuance of the unlawful action, use or condition and the abatement of violation within a time to be specified by the Building Inspector or Zoning Enforcement Officer.
+A. The Building Commissioners or Zoning Enforcement Officers shall serve a notice of "violation and order" to any owner or person responsible for any violation of the provisions of the Bylaw or violation of any approved plan, information or certificate issued under the provisions of this Bylaw.
+Such order shall direct the discontinuance of the unlawful action, use or condition and the abatement of violation within a time to be specified by the Building Commissioner or Zoning Enforcement Officer.
 Any owner who has been served with a notice and who ceases any work or other activity shall not leave any structure or lot in a condition that is a hazard or menace to the public safety, health or general welfare.
-The Building Inspector shall have the power to require that premises be put in safe condition or such condition that he directs to bring them into conformity with this Bylaw.
+The Building Commissioner shall have the power to require that premises be put in safe condition or such condition that he directs to bring them into conformity with this Bylaw.

-B. Except as set forth in § 300-13.1E for violations of the Sign Bylaw, violation of any of the provisions of this Bylaw shall be fined not more than $300 for each offense.
+B. Except as set forth in § 300-7.2.E for violations of the Sign Bylaw, violation of any of the provisions of this Bylaw shall be fined not more than $300 for each offense.
 Each day that such violation continues shall constitute a separate offense.

-§ 300-14.8 Prosecution of violations.
+§ 300-11.1.3Prosecution of violations.

 If the notice of "violation and order" is not complied with promptly, the Building Inspector or Zoning Enforcement Officer shall request the Board of Selectmen to institute the appropriate action or proceeding at law or in equity to restrain and correct the violation.